aiven/devportal/docs/platform/howto/saml/setup-saml-auth0.rst

 3. Give your application a name (for example, "Aiven App"), choose "Regular Web Applications", and hit **Create**.

-3. Once your application has been created, go to the **Addons** tab and enable *SAML 2 WEB APP* option.
+3. Once your application has been created, go to the ``Addons`` tab and enable *SAML 2 WEB APP* option.

 4. Click on the *SAML 2 WEB APP* option to open the settings dialog.

 5. Set the *Application Callback URL*  to the *ACS URL* provided by the Aiven Console.

-6. Under the *Application Callback URL*, in the settings section, remove existing codeblock and add the following mapping configuration:
+6. Under the *Application Callback URL*, in the settings section, remove existing configuration and add the following mapping configuration:

 .. code-block:: shell